85 year-old Viewpark resident honoured for lifetime of community volunteer work

-Margaret Chalmers,85, was recognised by Provost Kenneth Duffy at the end of last year for a lifetime spent supporting the community of Viewpark.
+Margaret Love,85, was recognised by Provost Kenneth Duffy at the end of last year for a lifetime spent supporting the community of Viewpark.

 Born into a family of six in Viewpark before the break-out of World War II, Margaret has supported her community from an incredibly young age.
 At just 16 she trained as a seamstress, using this skill she developed in her working life to support her community through volunteering.
 In the 1970’s, Margaret would spend her hours of her own time to create costumes and dress the many local business floats in the Viewpark Gala Day processions.